G1 Therapeutics Announces Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)

-RESEARCH TRIANGLE PARK, N.C., July 01, 2022 (GLOBE NEWSWIRE) -- G1 Therapeutics, Inc. GTHX, a commercial-stage oncology company, today announced the grant of inducement stock options exercisable for 40,400 shares of G1's common stock and 26,800 restricted stock units (RSUs) to six hired employees under the Amended and Restated G1 Therapeutics, Inc. 2021 Inducement Equity Incentive Plan (the "Amended and Restated 2021 Plan").
+RESEARCH TRIANGLE PARK, N.C., April 01, 2022 (GLOBE NEWSWIRE) -- G1 Therapeutics, Inc. GTHX, a commercial-stage oncology company, today announced the grant of inducement stock options exercisable for an aggregate of 25,800 shares of G1's common stock and an aggregate of 11,200 restricted stock units (RSUs) to four hired employees under the Amended and Restated G1 Therapeutics, Inc. 2021 Inducement Equity Incentive Plan (the "Amended and Restated 2021 Plan").
 These equity awards were granted as an inducement material to the new employee's becoming an employee of G1 in accordance with Nasdaq Listing Rule 5635(c)(4).

 The Amended and Restated 2021 Plan is used exclusively for the grant of equity awards to individuals who were not previously employees of G1 (or following a bona fide period of non-employment), as an inducement material to such individual's entering into employment with G1, pursuant to Rule 5635(c)(4) of the Nasdaq Listing Rules.